scala/scala3/docs/docs/reference/overview.md

 Scala 3 also drops a number of features that were used rarely, or where experience showed that they tended to cause problems.
 These are listed separately in the [Dropped Features](http://dotty.epfl.ch/docs) section.

-Not included in this overview are changes to meta programming and generic programming.
+Another important set of changes is about meta programming and generative programming.
 So far these have relied on a [macro system](https://docs.scala-lang.org/overviews/macros/overview.html) that had experimental status.
-This macro system will be replaced with a different solution.
-The current state of the design will be described elsewhere.
+This macro system will be replaced with a different solution that extends [principled meta programming](http://dotty.epfl.ch/docs/reference/principled-meta-programming.html) and [inline](http://dotty.epfl.ch/docs/reference/inline.html) definitions with some reflective capabilities.
+The current state of the full design and its ramifications for generative programming will be described elsewhere.

 <a name="consistency"></a>
 ## Consistency